trailofbits/it-depends/README.md

    * Some native dependencies are resolved through dynamic analysis
    * Native dependencies are inferred by cross-referencing file requirements against paths provided by the Ubuntu package repository; dependencies may be different across other Linux distributions or Ubuntu versions
+ * It-Depends attempts to resolve *all* possible dependency versions that satisfy a single package
+   * It-Depends *does not* find a single satisfying dependency resolution
+   * The list of resolved dependencies is intended to be a superset of the dependencies required by the installation of a package on any system

 ## Quickstart 🚀